 4. Thai roti

-Thai roti dessert squares generously topped with sweetened condensed milk on a banana leaf.
+Thai roti cut into bite-sized squares and coated in thick, glossy condensed milk on a green banana leaf.

 Roti is one of the best sweet street food treats!
 It’s a pan-fried roti topped with condensed milk, sugar, and you can even add banana slices.
 It’s totally addicting and one of my favorite Thai desserts with no spice in sight!